State removes fiscal monitor from Pleasantville School District

 Superintendent Natakie Chestnut-Lee said the decision to remove state oversight has been met with mixed feelings.

-Chestnut-Lee said one of the most prevalent accomplishments the district made in the last year was getting rid of its food service deficit.
+Chestnut-Lee said one of the most prevalent accomplishments the district made in the past year was getting rid of its food service deficit.

+PLEASANTVILLE — Constance Bauer, the state-appointed fiscal monitor for the Pleasantville Bo…

 The district will celebrate the decision Thursday with food, speakers and entertainment at Pleasantville High School.